thevuong/turbo-sample/packages/typescript-config/README.md

 - **Module Resolution**: Bundler-style resolution
 - **JSON Support**: `resolveJsonModule` enabled
 - **Isolated Modules**: Required for modern build tools

+### Target Versions & Design Decisions

+Each configuration uses a specific ES target optimized for its use case:

+- **Base Configuration**: `ES2022` - Modern baseline with latest features
+- **Library Configuration**: `ES2020` - Broader compatibility for published packages
+- **React Configuration**: `ES2020` - Balance between modern features and browser support
+- **Next.js Configuration**: `ES2017` - Optimized for Next.js runtime and SSR compatibility

+### Optimization Features

+This package has been optimized to eliminate redundancy:

+- **Inheritance-based**: Extended configurations only override necessary options
+- **No Duplication**: Common settings are inherited from base configuration
+- **Consistent Module Resolution**: All configurations use bundler-style resolution
+- **Minimal Footprint**: Each configuration file contains only unique settings

 ### Path Aliases